MarcoGeldmacher/freightorder/Segtion 06 Call API to get Freight Order Detail/README.md

 ![Alt text](img/image-10.png)
 ![Alt text](img/image-12.png)

-As a result, we get the Freight order api URL address and metadata , user name and password .
+As a result, we get the Freight order api URL address and metadata, user name and password.

 ## 2. Create consumption model in Eclipse ADT with metadata file from previouse step.